 \section{Preprocessing and Augmentations}

-Preprocessing aims to improve image data quality, suppress unwilling distortions, or enhance essential features for further processing.
-On the other hand, image augmentation assembles new training examples from existing training data; that is often impossible to truly capture an image that accounts for every real-world scenario a supervised model may encompass.
-However, identifying the correct preprocessing and augmentation actions most helpful in expanding model performance demands a vital insight into the problem, data collection, and production environment, which may function satisfactorily in one circumstance and is inappropriate in others.
-Therefore, this article aspires to summarize the applied preprocessing (in section~\ref{Preprocessing}) and augmentations (in section~\ref{Data_scarcity_and_imbalance_problem}) techniques in the last decade (2011-2020) for the SLA task, which will expose a general guideline to future researchers.
-The procedures to mitigate the class bias problem are also surveyed in section~\ref{Data_scarcity_and_imbalance_problem}.
+Preprocessing seeks to improve image data quality, suppress distortions, or enhance additional processing features, while augmentation creates new training examples from the existing data distribution.
+Identifying those optimal procedures requires a basic understanding of the problem, data collection, and system environment.
+This is a complex task because procedures work satisfactorily in some circumstances but not in others.
+Therefore, this article summarizes the applied preprocessing (in section~\ref{Preprocessing}) and augmentation (in section~\ref{Data_scarcity_and_imbalance_problem}) techniques.
+The approaches to mitigating the class bias problem (addressed in section~\ref{Datasets_explain}) are also surveyed in section~\ref{Data_scarcity_and_imbalance_problem}.